pedrodparkes/ESP-IFD-ESP32-ILI9341-External-Display-example/README.md

-This example demonstrates how to use ESP32 with esp-idf and ILI9341-based display.
+This example demonstrates how to connect ILI9341-based display to modern ESP32 fork - TTGO-tDisplay in ESP-IDF.
 I use [ESP32_TFT_library](https://github.com/jeremyjh/ESP32_TFT_library.git).

 Alternatively you can use [LVGL ported to ESP32 including various display and touchpad drivers](https://github.com/lvgl/lv_port_esp32)